Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No launches, landings, or operations in any city park without prior written consent from the City.
-Commercial drone photography during special events requires a special event permit.
-Recreational use allowed in designated fields (Al Trione Sports Complex) with 100-foot minimum distance from people, power lines, buildings, and light fixtures.
+No launch/land/operate in city parks without prior written city consent.
+Commercial operations during special events require special event permit.
+Recreational flights at Al Trione Sports Complex only in unoccupied fields, minimum 100 feet from people, power lines, buildings, or light fixtures.

 View source